matt-williams987/gear-calc/readme.md

 ### My takeaways from making this

 - Knowing the difference between [sprockets](https://en.wikipedia.org/wiki/Sprocket) and [gears](https://en.wikipedia.org/wiki/Gear)
-- Knowing animating complex SVG in a high performance way in a browser is kind of hard
+- Knowing that animating complex SVG in a high performance way in a browser is kind of hard
-- Knowing simple things (like bicycle gears) can be surprisingly complex
+- Knowing that simple things (like bicycle gears) can be surprisingly complex

 [Go to calculator](https://pedalfuriously.neocities.org/)